-This fiscal year represents the fourth year of the District's Facility Master Plan begun in 2000 to increase available classroom and support space throughout the District.
+This fiscal year represents the fifth year of the District's Facility Master Plan begun in 2000 to increase available classroom and support space throughout the District.
 The plan includes provisions for major renovation and deferred maintenance projects, energy conservation improvements, and new construction.
-During this year the District began the process of developing a Capital Campaign to finance the facilities plan.
+During fiscal year 03/04 the District began the process of developing a Capital Campaign to finance the facilities plan.
+During this year the District presented a capital development program totaling \$73,850,000 to the citizens of Yuma/La Paz Counties and at the November 2, 2004 general election the citizens of Yuma/La Paz Counties voted overwhelmingly to support the general obligation bonds of \$73,850,000.
+The District hired an architectural firm and began developing plans for the construction of phase 1 of the District's capital development program.

-At June 30, 2004, the District had two debt issues outstanding: one general obligation bond issue for \$9,845,000 which is funded from secondary property taxes; and one revenue bond issue for \$420,000, which is funded from gross revenues of operations for various facilities.
+At June 30, 2005, the District had two debt issues outstanding: one general obligation bond issue for \$8,380,000 which is funded from secondary property taxes; and one revenue bond issue for \$370,000, which is funded from gross revenues of operations for various facilities.